-The Cleveland National Air Show is held each Labor Day weekend along the shores of Lake Erie in downtown Cleveland at Burke Lakefront Airport, and this year, events take place on September 1, 2, and 3.
-The Cleveland National Air Show combines educational exhibits with thrilling fly-bys and tactical demonstrations by air teams, which often include the famous "Blue Angels."
-Started in 1964, the Cleveland Air Show has since become one of the city's favorite Labor Day traditions.
+The Cleveland National Air Show is held each Labor Day weekend along the shores of Lake Erie in downtown Cleveland at Burke Lakefront Airport.
+The air show combines educational exhibits with thrilling fly-bys and tactical demonstrations by air teams, which often include the famous "Blue Angels."
+Started in 1964, the event has since become one of the city's favorite Labor Day traditions.

-Cleveland's Oktoberfest is an annual celebration of German food, polka music, and dance, and Bavarian arts and crafts.
-Unlike other Oktoberfest celebrations, Cleveland's mixes in American traditions like a classic car show, a juried art exhibit, a cornhole tournament, and even an Eagles tribute band.Continue to 5 of 5 below.
+Cleveland's Oktoberfest is an annual celebration of German food, polka music, dance, and Bavarian arts and crafts held in Cuyahoga County Fairgrounds in Middleburg Heights.
+The event is full of fun, from its wiener dog races to a microbrew competition.
+Unlike other Oktoberfest celebrations, Cleveland's mixes in American traditions like a classic car show, a juried art exhibit, a cornhole tournament, and even an Eagles tribute band.

 Another must-see Labor Day event, the Taste of Hudson features affordable samples from 20 area restaurants as well as live music and kids activities.
 Held in downtown Hudson, Ohio, the event began in 2004 and features a beer and wine garden for adults plus a classic car show.
 The Western Reserve Antiques Show is located just up the street from this festival, which means you could easily spend part of the weekend at the show before finishing out the holiday at the Taste of Hudson.

 This five-day festival, which has been held for over 100 years at the largest Italian-centered parish on the West Side, is full of unique activities and a wide menu of Italy's beloved cuisine, from lasagna to cannoli.
 The free event features live entertainment, a casino, rides, and games—it may be the only place to try a greasy pole climb.